 Day 6: Diamond Head, Ko’Olina + Pearl Harbor

-On the morning of our Pearl Harbor visit, we planned to do another activity and then visit Pearl Harbor in the afternoon.
+On the morning of our Pearl Harbor visit, we planned to do a morning activity and then visit Pearl Harbor in the afternoon.
 There are a few options here that would fit nicely geographically.
 If you wish to hike Diamond Head, this would be the perfect time to do.
 Diamond Head is very popular, and it also very dry and hot.
 If you wish to do this hike (significant incline, about 1.6 miles roundtrip, and beautiful views), we highly recommend doing this first thing in the morning to beat the heat and the crowds.
 The parking lot opens at 6:00am and there is a charge of $5 per car.

 We decided to head west to Ko’Olina Lagoons instead of hiking Diamond Head as the beach was calling our names louder than a hot hike.
 This area of the island is much drier than the east side, but the resorts and manmade lagoons are lovely.
 We arrived by 9am and found parking easily, but it appeared by the digital parking signs, that parking availability would fill up by mid-morning.
 We visited a small unnamed lagoon between Paradise Cove and Lagoon 1 and loved the peacefulness of the morning!